intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 # Retaining Viable Protocol Evolution Mechanisms {#use-it}

 The design of a protocol for extensibility and eventual replacement
 {{?EXTENSIBILITY}} does not guarantee the ability to exercise those options.
 The set of features that enable future evolution need to be interoperable in the first implementations and deployments of the protocol.
 Implementations of mechanisms that support evolution is necessary to ensure that they remain available for new uses, and history has shown this occurs almost exclusively under active mechanism use.

 The conditions for retaining the ability to evolve a design is most clearly evident in the protocols that are known to have viable version negotiation or extension points.
 The definition of mechanisms alone is insufficient; it's the assured implementation through active use of those mechanisms that determines the existence of freedom.
-Protocols that routinely add new extensions and code points rarely have trouble adding additional ones, especially when unknown code-points and extensions are to be safely ignored when not understood.
+Protocols that routinely add new extensions and code points rarely have trouble adding additional ones, especially when the handling of new versions or extension is well defined.

 ## Examples of Active Use